Publications

 Conventional wisdom holds that the von Neumann entropy corresponds to thermodynamic entropy, but Hemmo and Shenker (2006) have recently argued against this view by attacking von Neumann's (1955) argument.
 I argue that Hemmo and Shenker's arguments fail due to several misunderstandings: about statistical mechanical and thermodynamic domains of applicability, about the nature of mixed states, and about the role of approximations in physics.
 As a result, their arguments fail in all cases: in the single-particle case, the finite-particles case, and the infinite-particles case.

-(Video of talk available in gallery.)
+Video of talk available here.

 Explainability algorithms such as LIME have enabled machine learning systems to adopt transparency and fairness, which are important qualities in commercial use cases.
 However, recent work has shown that LIME's naive sampling strategy can be exploited by an adversary to conceal biased, harmful behavior.
 We propose to make LIME more robust by training a generative adversarial network to sample more realistic synthetic data which the explainer uses to generate explanations.
 Our experiments demonstrate that our proposed method demonstrates an increase in accuracy across three real-world datasets in detecting biased, adversarial behavior compared to vanilla LIME.
 This is achieved while maintaining comparable explanation quality, with up to 99.94% in top-1 accuracy in some cases.